sunwng/books-i-read/Monolith to Microservices.md

     — Martin Fowler
     >
     - Quick iterations are important as it makes wrong migration reversible
+- Decomposing an existing monolithic system
+    - Domain-Driven Design
+        - helps to define boundaries of services (bounded contexts)
+    - Event Storming
+        - w/ tech and non-tech stakeholders
+        - domain events ⇒ aggregates ⇒ bounded contexts
+    - Knowing dependencies b/w domains
+        - can figure out which domain is easier to extract than others

 ## CH04.
 Decomposing the Database